Are We Richer Than Solomon?

 Beehives that are doing well are known as queen right.
 I know you were up all night wondering about that.

 There are times to stick to our guns but lots of situations call for us to be able to wisely maneuver instead of plowing ahead.
 Very often we can swerve to avoid disaster.
 We can adjust the sail to chart a new course.
 Charting a new course when things have gone sideways is a valuable life skill.
-One thing we have learned in the three years is that moving forward no matter how haltingly you are doing it is important.
+It's the character trait of resilience.
+One thing we should learn as early as possible is that moving forward no matter how haltingly you are doing it is important.
 Two steps forward and one step back is still progress.

 Knowing when to hold on tight and barrel through and when to pivot and recalculate takes wisdom, not knowledge.
 Fortunately, we can ask for that.